asaber3030/laravel-university-education-system/README.md

 - Teaching staff view

 ### Here's how to run the application
-1. First download the files or run this into command line `git clone asaber3030/university-education-system`
+1. First download the files or run this into the command line `git clone asaber3030/university-education-system`
-2. Upload the database into your xampp server your will find `education.sql` into the folder you have downloaded
+2. Upload the database into your xampp server you will find `education.sql` in the folder you have downloaded
 3. Open the folder using any IDE you want
 4. Run this into the terminal
 `php artisan serve`
 `npm run dev`
-5. Then open this url
+5. Then open this URL
 `http://127.0.0.1:8000/login`
-6. Use this username and password to login into student dashboard `Email: app`
+6. Use this username and password to login into the student dashboard `Email: app`
 `Password: 123456789`
 7. For professor dashboard `http://127.0.0.1:8000/professor/login`